Where can you find Toy Story at Disney World? We are sharing where you can see Toy Story characters and Toy Story rides at Walt Disney World.

 Slinky Dog Dash

 Slinky Dog Dash is a family friendly roller coaster.
-The lines for this attraction are one of the longest at the park and I highly recommend reserving a fastpass for it or riding it as soon as you enter the park.
+The lines for this attraction are one of the longest at the park and I highly recommend using Genie+ to reserve a lightning lane or riding it as soon as you enter the park.

 It has a few surprises during the ride and is a bit more thrilling than it appears.
 Most kids love it!
 There is a 38″ height requirement for this attraction.